Old Economy Village

-Old Economy Village is an historic settlementwhich is located in Ambridge, Beaver County, Pennsylvania, United States.
+Old Economy Village is an historic settlement that is located in Ambridge, Beaver County, Pennsylvania, United States.
 Administered by the Pennsylvania Historical and Museum Commission, it lies on the banks of the Ohio River and is surrounded by downtown Ambridge.

 The village is the last of three settlements established by the Harmony Society in the United States (another in Pennsylvania and one in Indiana).
 Founded in 1824, it was designated as a National Historic Landmark District in 1966 under the name of "Old Economy."

 Harmony Society

 The Harmony Society was a Christian theosophy and pietist society founded in Iptingen, Germany, in 1785.
-Due to religious persecution by the Lutheran Church and the government in Württemberg, the Harmony Society moved to the United States between 1803 and 1804, initially purchasing 3,000 acres (12 km²) of land in Butler County, Pennsylvania.
+Due to religious persecution by the Lutheran Church and the government in Württemberg, the Harmony Society moved to the United States between 1803 and 1804, initially purchasing 3,000 acres (12 km2) of land in Butler County, Pennsylvania.
 On February 15, 1805, society leaders, together with about 400 followers, formally organized the Harmony Society, placing all of their goods in common.

-The Society was founded and led by Johann Georg Rapp (1757–1847) and his adopted son, Frederick (Reichert) Rapp (1775–1834), and lasted for 100 years – roughly from 1805 until 1905.
+The society was founded and led by Johann Georg Rapp (1757–1847) and his adopted son, Frederick (Reichert) Rapp (1775–1834), and lasted for 100 years – roughly from 1805 until 1905.
 Members of the society were sometimes called Harmonists, Harmonites, or Rappites.

 The Harmony Society is best known for its worldly successes, eventually building three successive communities, first at Harmony, Pennsylvania (1804–1814), then New Harmony, Indiana (1814–1824), finally settling in Economy (now Ambridge, Pennsylvania).

 Old Economy Village, Pennsylvania

 The Harmonites named their last town Economy, after the spiritual notion of the Divine Economy.
 Here, under the business acumen and efficient management of Frederick Rapp, society members enjoyed such prosperity that, by 1829, they dominated the trade and the markets of Pittsburgh and down the Ohio River.
 Accused of being a monopoly, the society faced pressure to dissolve.
-At this time, the community was not neglectful of matters pertaining to art and culture. \Frederick Rapp purchased and installed a museum, containing fine paintings and many curios and antiquities; they had a deer park, a floral park, and a maze, or labyrinth; the society also had a good orchestra, were fond of music, and gave much attention to its cultivation.
+At this time, the community was not neglectful of matters pertaining to art and culture.
+Frederick Rapp purchased and installed a museum, containing fine paintings and many curios and antiquities; they had a deer park, a floral park, and a maze, or labyrinth; the society also had a good orchestra, were fond of music, and gave much attention to its cultivation.

 In 1832, the society suffered a serious division.
 Of 750 members, 250 became alienated through the influence of Bernhard Müller (self-styled Count de Leon), who, with forty followers (also at variance with the authorities in the old country), had come to Economy to affiliate with the society.
 Rapp and Leon could not agree; a separation and apportionment of the property were therefore effected.
 This secession of one-third of the society, consisting mostly of the young men and women who did not want to maintain the custom of celibacy, reportedly broke Frederick's heart.
 He died within two years.

 It also resulted in a considerable fracturing of the community.
 Nevertheless, the society remained prosperous in business investments for many more years to come.